vespa-engine/system-test/tests/performance/ecommerce_hybrid_search/dataprep/README.md

    1. Save the dataset per category to disk.
    2. Concatenate all categories to a single .parquet file.

+After this, all feed and query files are generated from the concatenated .parquet file with the `generate_feed_query.py` script.

 ## Prepare the environment

 First, install python dependencies.